Figuring out what your blood sugar should be, as well as what is considered “normal,” can be confusing, especially if you have diabetes.

 Because food has a big impact on your blood sugar, it’s helpful to check your blood sugar after a meal if you have diabetes.
 This is called a post-meal or postprandial blood sugar check and is intended to capture the “peak” or highest blood sugar after eating.

 The American Diabetes Association (ADA) suggests a target of less than 180 mg/dL for most nonpregnant adults one to two hours after the start of a meal.
-For people without diabetes, the goal is a blood sugar of less than 140 mg/dL.
+For people without diabetes, blood sugar levels typically remain less than 140 mg/dL.

-A blood sugar that’s above 180 mg/dL after eating often means that your meal was too high in carbohydrates.
+A blood sugar that’s above 180 mg/dL after eating often means that your meal may have been too high in carbohydrates.
 For example, a dinner of pasta and Italian bread is more likely to cause a post-meal glucose “spike” compared with a meal of grilled fish, vegetables, and brown rice.
 But high post-meal blood sugars may also occur due to:

 • Forgetting to take your diabetes medication